johnsonsirv/pedalshop.com/workflow-and-ui.md

 > _How can Marcus introduce a new rim color, for example?
 Can you describe the UI?
 What changes in the database after this action?_

 - **Information Required:**
+    - A part type (to associate part choice)
     - Name: The name of the part option (e.g., "Rim Color Red")
     - Price: price for this part option
     - In Stock: Whether this part is available to be purchased.